KPIX-TV

-KPIX-TV (channel 5) is a television station licensed to San Francisco, California, United States, serving as the San Francisco Bay Area's CBS network outlet.
-It is owned and operated by the network's CBS News and Stations division alongside CW affiliate KBCW (channel 44), also licensed to San Francisco.
-Both stations share studios at Broadway and Battery Street, just north of San Francisco's Financial District, while KPIX's transmitter is located atop Sutro Tower.
-In addition to KBCW, KPIX shares its building with formerly co-owned radio stations KCBS, KFRC-FM, KITS, KLLC, KRBQ and KZDG, although they use a different address number for Battery Street (865 as opposed to 855).
+KPIX-TV (channel 5), branded CBS Bay Area, is a television station licensed to San Francisco, California, United States, serving the San Francisco Bay Area.
+It is owned and operated by the CBS television network through its CBS News and Stations division, and is sister to KPYX (channel 44), an independent station.
+The two outlets share studios at Broadway and Battery Street, in San Francisco's North Waterfront district; KPIX's transmitter is located atop Sutro Tower.
+In addition to KPYX, KPIX shares its building with formerly co-owned radio stations KCBS, KFRC-FM, KITS, KLLC, KRBQ and KZDG (all now owned by Audacy, Inc.), although they use a different address number for Battery Street (865 as opposed to 855).

 History

 KPIX signed on the air on December 22, 1948, the first television station in Northern California as well as the 49th in the United States.
 It was originally owned by Associated Broadcasters, owners of KSFO (560 AM).
 Initially, channel 5's signal was transmitted from the top of the Mark Hopkins Hotel on Nob Hill.
-It later moved to a shared transmitter tower with KGO-TV (channel 7) at the Sutro Mansion (which was located midway between Mount Sutro and Twin Peaks), and then to the Sutro Tower in 1973.
+It later moved to a transmitter tower shared with KGO-TV (channel 7) at the Sutro Mansion (which was located midway between Mount Sutro and Twin Peaks), and then to the Sutro Tower in 1973.
 KPIX's first master control room was in the attic of the Mark Hopkins Hotel (just above the "Top of the Mark" bar).

 The station immediately joined CBS due to a deal KSFO's owners had worked out with the television network one year earlier.
 KSFO was CBS radio's Bay Area affiliate from 1937 to 1941, when Associated Broadcasters backed out of a deal for CBS to buy the station.
 When KSFO was still affiliated with CBS, it was originally slated to move to 740 AM, the frequency of San Jose's KQW.
 740 AM was the last 50,000-watt frequency available in the Bay Area, and KSFO was to raise its power to 50,000 watts after moving to 740.
 However, after KSFO parted ways with CBS radio, the network moved its Bay Area affiliation to KQW and was not about to give up the advantage of owning the Bay Area's last available 50,000-watt station.
 After lengthy Federal Communications Commission (FCC) hearings, KSFO won the 740 frequency, but later decided to stay at 560 and concentrate its efforts on building a television station.
-It traded the 740 frequency to CBS in return for getting the CBS television affiliation for the Bay Area.
-KQW remained at 740 and CBS changed its call sign to KCBS.
+It traded the 740 frequency to CBS in return for getting the CBS television network affiliation for the Bay Area.
+KQW remained at 740 and its call sign was changed to KCBS.

 The station also carried programming from DuMont until that network folded in 1956.
-It even carried a few NBC programs until KRON-TV (channel 4) signed on in November 1949, and programs from the short-lived Paramount Television Network, such as Frosty Frolics, Time For Beany, Cowboy G-Men and Bandstand Revue.
+It even carried a few NBC programs until KRON-TV (channel 4) signed on on November 15, 1949, and programs from the short-lived Paramount Television Network, such as Frosty Frolics, Time For Beany, Cowboy G-Men and Bandstand Revue.